Open-CSP/PageSync/README.md

 To be able to use **ZIP Backups**, make sure ZIPArchive is installed on your PHP setup.

-The special page also allows for you to do a **Semantic MediaWiki Query** to quickly add certain pages to WSPageSync.
+The special page also allows for you to do a **Semantic MediaWiki Query** to quickly add certain pages to PageSync.
 This feature only works if you have SemanticMediaWiki extension installed.

 ###Update to version 0.9.9.9+